-Sheets affect your sleep more than you know—from rubbing against your skin to trapping and releasing heat.
-So these protective, rectangular pieces of cloth should be designed with your comfort in mind, but this isn’t always the case.
-Low-quality weaves as well as man-made fabrics can trap heat during the night, leaving you damp and shivering.
+From rubbing against your skin to trapping and releasing heat, sheets affect your sleep more than you might think.
+They should be designed with your comfort in mind, but this isn’t always the case.
+Low-quality weaves and man-made fabrics can trap heat during the night, leaving you damp and shivering.
 Cooling sheets, in contrast, are engineered to absorb and dissipate heat, regulate your body temperature, and create a healthy environment for deep, undisturbed slumber.
-Paired with a cooling mattress, our top recommendations should keep you rested and renewed all year long.
+Paired with a cooling mattress, our top recommendations can help keep you rested and renewed all year long.

 - BEST OVERALL: California Design Den 800 Thread Count Sateen Sheets